 The format for the class may include lectures, discussions, videos, small group exercises, panels, role play, and guest speakers.
-It is designed for maximum student participation and sharing of experiences and insights in order to facilitate the integration of theory and practice in health care settings.
+It is designed for maximum student participation and sharing experiences and insights to facilitate integrating theory and practice in healthcare settings.

 Canvas will be used to manage the course.
-Canvas is a learning management system (LMS) designed to aid in the communication and dissemination of course information and materials.
-Students are to ensure that they have access to a working computer with a camera and microphone as well as a reliable Internet broadband connection.
+Canvas is a learning management system (LMS) designed to aid in communicating and disseminating course information and materials.
+Students must ensure they have access to a working computer with a camera and microphone and a reliable Internet broadband connection.

-- Students are expected to check Canvas course "Announcements" frequently, as this is the Instructor's primary method of communication with the class.
-Entering Canvas online from your computer/device is ideal as it will give you full functionality (as opposed to the mobile phone APP). - Students are expected to set up' notification' preferences in Canvas to receive timely notifications of correspondence items, including but not limited to: Announcements; Discussion thread posts to see your classmates and Instructor's comments and weekly discussions (as necessary); Grades comments.
+- Students are expected to check Canvas course "Announcements" frequently, as this is the instructor's primary method of communication with the class.
+Entering Canvas online from your computer/device is ideal as it will give you full functionality (as opposed to the mobile phone APP). - Students are expected to set up notification preferences in Canvas to receive timely notifications of correspondence items, including but not limited to Announcements, Discussion thread posts to see your classmates and Instructor's comments and weekly discussions (as necessary), and Grades comments.
 To receive prompt correspondence from me/classmates, you should also set your 'preferred email' so that your Canvas Email will be forwarded to your most frequently used email address (e.g., Gmail).
-Otherwise, you will need to manually/proactively check your Canvas Inbox (Email) daily.
+Otherwise, you will need to check your Canvas Inbox (Email) daily manually/proactively.

-This link (that links to an external site) provides information about how students can set up notifications - https://community.canvaslms.com/docs/DOC-10624
+This link (that links to an external site) provides information about how students can set up notifications - https://community.canvaslms.com/docs/DOC-10624.

-- It is expected and is good course technology practice that students will download and organize all relevant items, including assignment due dates, the first week of the semester (e.g., syllabus, handouts, pdfs of readings (from the Reading List on the left of Canvas) onto their own personal computer/device in the event of a power outage or hacker problems.
-Moreover, these materials are an important part of creating your "professional library," and you will find them useful resources post-graduation. - The Instructor cannot respond to technical questions.
-Refer Canvas questions to: email: help@oit.rutgers.edu ph: 833-648-4357
+- It is expected and is good course technology practice that students will download and organize all relevant items, including assignment due dates, the first week of the semester (e.g., syllabus, handouts, pdfs of readings (from the Reading List on the left of Canvas) onto their computer/device in the event of a power outage or hacker problems.
+Moreover, these materials are essential to creating your "professional library," you will find them valuable resources post-graduation. - The instructor cannot respond to technical questions.
+Refer Canvas questions to: email: help@oit.rutgers.edu ph.: 833-648-4357